 Some of the most common illnesses that affect travellers include travellers' diarrhoea, jet lag, malaria, altitude sickness and motion sickness, for which many medications exist that can be ordered online from 121doc.
 These treatments include the malaria medications Doxycycline, Malarone and Palurine & Avloclor; the Travellers' Diarrhoea pack; the Jet Lag Treatment Pack; travel sickness medications such as Kwells or Scopoderm and a treatment to prevent altitude sickness.

 Altitude sickness can be a serious condition caused by ascending from high altitudes without acclimatisation.
-Altitude sickness isn't to be taken lightly with seven altitude related deaths in Nepal alone every year – all of which are...
+Annually, there are approximately seven deaths in Nepal alone as a result of the condition.
+However, with careful planning and the use of...

 Every year thousands of British tourists return to the UK with malaria.
 This is largely due to the fact that they used their travel treatments incorrectly, took the wrong treatment for the region they were travelling to or didn't use any preventative medication at all.